HP Inc. UK LTD funded PhD Scholarship Bursary at the Bristol Robotics Laboratory (BRL) in

 This project will focus on:

-- Using a range of optical/computer vision techniques to capture and recover 3D surfaces of substrates at microscale.
+(1) Using a range of optical/computer vision techniques to capture and recover surface characteristics of 3D surfaces objects at macro and microscale.

-- Developing novel algorithms to derive translation and rotation invariant signatures of different categories of substrates.
+(3) Developing novel algorithms to derive translation and rotation invariant signatures of different categories of objects and surfaces.

-- Developing novel machine learning approaches (use of deep learning concepts) to characterise substrates at the microscale level and identify their inherent properties.
+(4) Developing novel machine learning approaches (use of deep learning concepts) to characterise objects and identify their inherent surface properties.

 Experienced BRL research academics from the Centre for Machine Vision (CMV), will work together with HP’s senior design engineers to provide guidance throughout the research programme.
-The CMV has developed internationally leading research and expertise in innovative 3D surface recovery solutions applied to different areas, including medical, agri-tech, digital advertising and others.
-Augmented by HP’s specialised skills at developing low-cost microscopic scale devices, this research will use a range of state-of-art optical/computer vision techniques developed at the CMV to generate innovate solutions for the capture, recovery and characterisation of substrates at microscale.
+The CMV has developed internationally leading research and expertise in innovative 3D surface recovery solutions applied to different areas, including security, medical, agri-tech, digital advertising and others.
+Augmented by HP’s specialised skills at developing low-cost devices, this research will explore a range of state-of-art optical/computer vision techniques developed at the CMV to generate innovative solutions for the recognition and inspection of objects.

-The PhD will be at the CMV in BRL and will benefit from links with the existing CDT programme (http://farscope.bris.ac.uk/) within the BRL.
+The PhD will be based at the CMV in BRL, with periods also spent working with the HP team in Bristol, and will benefit from links with the existing CDT programme within the BRL.

-The studentship is available from 1 April 2018 for a period of 3.5 years, subject to satisfactory progress and includes a tax exempt stipend at the standard EPSRC rate, which is currently £14,553 per annum.
+The studentship is available from 1 June 2018 for a period of 3.5 years, subject to satisfactory progress and includes a tax exempt stipend at the standard EPSRC rate, which is currently £14,553 per annum.
 In addition, full-time tuition fees will be covered for up to 3.5 years (Home/EU rates only).
-There is a possibility for overseas applicants to have the full tuition fee rates covered for each year of study.

 How to apply